The Devil's Machine

 The Devil's Machine, originally titled Automata, is a 2019 horror film directed by Lawrie Brewster, based on a script written by Sarah Daly.
 It stars Alexandra Hulme, who frequently stars in Brewster's films.
 It also marks the third film Brewster and Daly's Hex Studios has created with Dark Dunes Productions.

 The film premiered at the 2019 Glasgow Film Festival.

 Synopsis

-In a remote Scottish mansion an ancient doll sits, waiting to be evaluated by an antique expert.
-Despite being aware of the doll's history of being cursed, Dr. Brendan Cole is unprepared for when he and his stepdaughter Rose become the focus of the curse of "The Infernal Princess".
+In a remote Scottish mansion, an ancient doll sits, waiting to be evaluated by an antique expert.
+Despite being aware of the doll's reputation of being cursed, Dr. Brendan Cole is unprepared for when he and his stepdaughter Rose become the focus of the curse of "The Infernal Princess".
 The film switches between modern day and the 1700s in order to tell the history behind the doll and its curse.